mozilla/mentat/CONTRIBUTING.md

 # Style Guide

 Our Rust code approximately follows the [Rust style guide](https://github.com/rust-lang-nursery/fmt-rfcs/blob/master/guide/guide.md).
 We use four-space indents, with categorized and alphabetized imports; see the examples in the tree.
+We try to follow [these guidelines](https://aturon.github.io/), too.

 We do not automatically use `rustfmt` because it tends to make code incrementally worse, but you should be prepared to consider its suggestions.